pcdslab/specollate-page/index.md

 ![SpeCollate Architecture](./images/equation1.png)

-Then the SNAP-loss is calculated for a batch of size $b$ as follows:
+Then the SNAP-loss is calculated for a batch of size b as follows:

 ![SpeCollate Architecture](./images/equation2.png)